-A different process in German visa is the blocked account which is absent in other countries visa processing.
-Initiating the visa processing is ticked off with the opening of a blocked account where it is mandatory to showcase a minimum of 8800 Euros for a year, the amount blocked will only be used when one has landed is in the Germany.
-Opening a blocked account requires a few formalities like filled forms along with the copy of passport certified by the German Diplomatic Mission.
+A different process in a German visa is the blocked account which is absent in other countries’ visa processing.
+Initiating the visa processing is ticked off with the opening of a blocked account where it is mandatory to showcase a minimum of 8800 Euros for a year, the amount blocked will only be used when one has landed is in Germany.
+Opening a blocked account requires a few formalities like filled forms along with a copy of passport certified by the German Diplomatic Mission.
 Depending on the banks they can charge fees of 50-150 Euros for opening a blocked account.
 An EC card will be issued in the name of the student which can be used for transactions in Germany.

 Students can opt for part-time job opportunities, do keep in mind the limits and the challenges along with it, as the limit is 20 hours per week.
-The challenges can be numerous as local language can be the biggest hindrance and second being the rigorous and extensive course which can be very time demanding.
-As most of the students will be engaged in completing the assigned task, assignments, reports, projects and presentation.
-It is also highly recommended not to be dependent on the part-time earnings.
+The challenges can be numerous as local language can be the biggest hindrance and second being the rigorous and extensive course which can be very time-demanding.
+As most of the students will be engaged in completing the assigned task, assignments, reports, projects, and presentations.
+It is also highly recommended not to be dependent on part-time earnings.
 Scholarships can be very handy as there are numerously available and the same aids the students in the budget so that students don’t have to break the bank in order to study in the country.
-Health insurance is compulsory for all the international students enrolled in the university, by doing so the medical expense are covered by the insurance companies in case of accidents or illness and paid as reimbursements.
+Health insurance is compulsory for all the international students enrolled in the university, by doing so the medical expenditures are covered by the insurance companies in case of accidents or illness and paid as reimbursements.
 Some of the health insurance taken in the home countries are also recognized in the country.

-There is a number of multinational companies which have a worldwide presence.
+There is a number of multinational companies that have a worldwide presence.
 Some of the flagship companies are German-: Allianz, SAP, BMW Group, Deutsche Post (DHL), DaimlerChrysler, Deutsche Bank Group, Deutsche Telekom, E.ON, Siemens Group, Munich Re, RWE Group, Volkswagen Group, BASF Group, Commerzbank, Bayer Group, Metro AG, HVB Group, ThyssenKrupp Group, Eurohypo, and Continental.
 Not only are the multinational companies but their series of startups flourishing in Berlin which is also termed as Silicon Valley of Europe.
-To add on there are medium-sized companies which are known worldwide in their respective fields.
+To add on there are medium-sized companies that are known worldwide in their respective fields.
 German Economy is one of the robust and strongest in Europe.
-In term of job opportunities for international students, the country is best as employers and companies are very open to sponsoring international students.
+In terms of job opportunities for international students, the country is best as employers and companies are very open to sponsoring international students.
 Government laws and policies are also lenient when compared with other European counterparts in terms of welcoming international talented immigrants for jobs in the country.